-This product, like many other corticosteroids, is sensitive to heat.
-Therefore, it should not be autoclaved when it is desirable to sterilize the exterior of the vial.
+This product, like many other steroid formulations, is sensitive to heat.
+Therefore, it should not be autoclaved when it is desirable to sterilize the outside of the vial.

 The lowest possible dose of corticosteroid should be used to control the condition under treatment.
 When reduction in dosage is possible, the reduction should be gradual.

-Since complications of treatment with glucocorticosteroids are dependent on the size of the dose and the duration of treatment, a risk/benefit decision must be made in each individual case as to dose and duration of treatment and as to whether daily or intermittent therapy should be used.
+Since complications of treatment with glucocorticoids are dependent on the size of the dose and duration of treatment, a risk/benefit decision must be made in each individual case as to dose and duration of treatment and as to whether daily or intermittent therapy should be used.

 Metabolic clearance of corticosteroids is decreased in hypothyroid patients and increased in hyperthyroid patients.
 Changes in thyroid status of the patient may necessitate adjustment in dosage.

-Steroids should be used with caution in active or latent peptic ulcers, diverticulitis, fresh intestinal anastomoses, and nonspecific ulcerative colitis, since they may increase the risk of perforation.
+Steroids should be used with caution in active or latent peptic ulcer, diverticulitis, fresh intestinal anastomoses, and non-specific ulcerative colitis, since they may increase the risk of a perforation.

 Signs of peritoneal irritation following gastrointestinal perforation in patients receiving corticosteroids may be minimal or absent.

-Appropriate examination of any joint fluid present is necessary to exclude a septic process.
+Appropriate examination of any joint fluid is necessary to exclude a septic process.

-A marked increase in pain accompanied by local swelling, further restriction of joint motion, fever, and malaise are suggestive of septic arthritis.
-If this complication occurs and diagnosis of sepsis is confirmed, appropriate antimicrobial therapy should be instituted.
+A marked increase in pain associated by local swelling, further restriction of joint motion, fever, and malaise are suggestive of septic arthritis.
+If this complication occurs and the diagnosis of sepsis is confirmed, appropriate antimicrobial therapy should be instituted.

 Injection of a steroid into an infected site is to be avoided.
 Local injection of a steroid into a previously infected joint is not usually recommended.

 Corticosteroids decrease bone formation and increase bone resorption both through their effect on calcium regulation (e.g., decreasing absorption and increasing excretion) and inhibition of osteoblast function.
-This, together with a decrease in the protein matrix of the bone secondary to an increase in protein catabolism, and reduced sex hormone production, may lead to an inhibition of bone growth in pediatric patients and the development of osteoporosis at any age.
-Special consideration should be given to patients at increased risk of osteoporosis (i.e., postmenopausal women) before initiating corticosteroid therapy.
+This, together with a decrease in protein matrix of the bone secondary to an increase in protein catabolism, and reduced sex hormone production, may lead to inhibition of bone growth in pediatric patients and the development of osteoporosis at any age.
+Special consideration should be given to increased risk of osteoporosis (e.g., postmenopausal women) before initiating corticosteroid therapy.